clover/remote-pay-windows/README.md

 * The .NET 4.0 binaries are the same platform as the previous releases of the Clover Windows SDK, and are provided for backwards compatibility.

-There are four separate installers for each .NET Framework Target.
+There are several installers for each .NET Framework Target.

 ### For development:

-  * CloverSDKSetup.exe - This file will install the DLL, as well as the Clover Connector REST Service or Clover Connector WebSocket Service.
-It will also install the example POS application and source for testing.
+  * CloverSDKSetup.exe - This setup executable will set up the .NET 4.5, .NET 4.0, and sample applications in Program Files for development work.

 ### For deployment:

-  * CloverUSBDriverSetup.exe - This file installs the USB driver for the Clover device only.
   * CloverRESTServiceSetup.exe - This file installs the REST Clover Connector Service and the USB driver for the Clover device.
   * CloverWebSocketServiceSetup.exe - This file installs the WebSocket Clover Connector Service and the USB driver for the Clover device.
+  * CloverUsbDrivers.zip - This file contains the 14 x64 and x86 USB driver MSI installers for local installation and for product deployment

 ## Building the SDK